Sports in Pennsylvania: Wrestling

-Pennsylvania is an area of the United States that is prominent in the sport of wrestling.
-Many of the United States top collegiate wrestlers are produced from Pennsylvania, with Pennsylvania's own Pittsburgh Wrestling Classic serving as a national level high school All-Star event, featuring the top PA wrestlers in a dual team match against the top wrestlers from other states in the country.
-During the 2010s, the Penn State Nittany Lions wrestling team won eight national championships, from 2011–2014 and 2016–2019.
-Many Pennsylvania wrestlers have also represented the United States on the international circuit, by being on Team USA World and Olympic teams.
-Notable Pennsylvania wrestlers include Kurt Angle, Coleman Scott, Nate Carr, Cary Kolat, Wade Schalles, Jake Herbert, Bobby Weaver, Stanley Dziedzic, Carlton Haselrig, Ed Ruth, Jason Nolf, Zain Retherford, Jordan Oliver, and Spencer Lee.
+Pennsylvania is an area of the United States that features some of the most elite levels of high school wrestling and collegiate wrestling.
+Many of the top collegiate wrestlers are produced from Pennsylvania, with Pennsylvania's own Pittsburgh Wrestling Classic serving as a national level high school All-Star event, featuring the top PA wrestlers in a dual team match against the top wrestlers from other states in the country.
+It was started in 1975 as the Dapper Dan Wrestling Classic, sponsored by Dapper Dan Charities.

+During the 2010s, the Penn State Nittany Lions wrestling team won eight national championships.
+Many Pennsylvania wrestlers have also represented the U.S. on the international circuit, including on Team USA World and Olympic teams.
+Notable Pennsylvania wrestlers include Kurt Angle (from Mt.
+Lebanon), Nate Carr (from Erie), Stanley Dziedzic (from Allentown), Carlton Haselrig (from Johnstown), Jake Herbert (from Pittsburgh), Cary Kolat (from Rices Landing), Spencer Lee (from Saegertown), Jason Nolf (from Yatesboro), Jordan Oliver (from Easton), Zain Retherford (from Benton), Ed Ruth (from Harrisburg), Coleman Scott (from Waynesburg), Wade Schalles (from Hollidaysburg), Bobby Weaver (from Easton), and others.

 Poker

 Texas Hold 'em Poker

-Texas Hold' em Poker was found in 2009 not to be gambling under the Pennsylvania Crimes Code by Judge Thomas A. James Jr. in the case of Commonwealth of Pennsylvania vs Walter Watkins.
+Texas hold'em poker was found in 2009 not to be gambling under the Pennsylvania Crimes Code by Judge Thomas A. James Jr. in the case of Commonwealth of Pennsylvania vs Walter Watkins.

 The case involved a $1/$2 table stakes Texas Hold 'em Poker game with a dealer making tips.
 The organizers were charged with 20 counts of violating Section 5513 sections (a)(2), (a)(3), and (a)(4), related to "unlawful gambling", and had materials related to the games confiscated by police as "gambling devices".
 Section 5513 of the Pennsylvania Code makes it a misdemeanor of the first degree for a person to invite or allows other people to gather in a place of his control for the purpose of "unlawful gambling".
 In his decision, Judge Thomas A. James Jr. stated, "[T]here are three elements of gambling: consideration, chance and reward."
 The judge found through a four pronged test that skill predominates over chance, and that Texas Hold' em is a game of skill, therefore not gambling.